HBull5/react-tic-tac-toe/README.md

 -   choose who goes first

--   use emoji's instead of x's and o's
+-   use emoji's instead of x's and o's <a href="https://emojis.wiki/">https://emojis.wiki/</a>

 -   show winning line